 Chelant Passivation Chemicals

-The new ASTM A967 [link is to spec at TechStreet] standard establishes the use of chelant chemistry to passivate stainless steel.
+The new ASTM A967 [link by ed. to spec at TechStreet] standard establishes the use of chelant chemistry to passivate stainless steel.
 Rather than use the extremely hazardous Nitric or Nitric/HF blends, we can now provide a quality passivation job with milder chemicals such as Citric acid blends.

 Chelant Passivation Services